julianjupiter/spring-boot-and-angular/README.md

 # Spring Boot and Angular
-Modified Google's Tour of Heroes Angular application with Spring Boot
+Modified Google's Tour of Heroes Angular application.
+Mocked web services were replaced with real ones created in Spring Boot.

 ## Clone
 ```